 Mildred Hooke - the Head Teacher

-Just two years into her headship a fiery pupil, Barbara Betts, was holding the girls in thrall to her fiery and passionate oratory.
+Just two years into her headship a brilliant pupil, Barbara Betts, was holding the girls in thrall to her fiery and passionate oratory.
 Miss Hooke appointed Barbara as Head Girl in 1929, Read more about Mildred and Barbara here.

 Click here to see a Speech Day photograph from Mildred's early years as Head Mistress.